 If the verb is not reflexive but the perfective is formed with être, the past participle agrees with the subject.

 The tenses shown above are those of the 'indicative mood': the two other moods are the 'subjunctive' and the 'imperative', and each of them has a set of tenses.
 But life is not as grim as this would suggest, because the subjunctive has only two tenses as against five in the indicative, and the imperative has only one tense and no perfective aspect.
 Moreover the subjunctive past is restricted to literature, and virtually never used in the spoken language.

 Simple Perfective ------ ---------- Subjunctive Present que je parle que j'aie parlé I should speak I should have spoken Subjunctive Past que je parlasse que j'eusse parlé I should speak I should have spoken Imperative Present parle! - Speak!

 The indicative mood is used to make statements, the subjunctive to express 'might-have-beens' or events existing only in the mind of the speaker, and the imperative to give instructions.
 English has the same three moods: 'The sun's shining' (indicative), 'I wish the sun were shining' ('were', subjunctive), 'Shine!' (imperative, instruction to the sun).

-In the Language Engine, subjunctives are given with 'would' or 'should' in English.
+In these materials, subjunctives are given with 'would' or 'should' in English.
 This is a rough-and-ready solution, serving mainly as a reminder that a form other than the indicative is called for.
 The English translation of a French subjunctive depends very much on the context, there being no single version that will serve in all cases.
 The convention is to show subjunctives in French with a preceding que, since this word is almost always present when the subjunctive is used.

 A problem for learners of French is that different writers use different names for the same tense.
 This is confusing if - as is likely to be the case - you use more than one reference-work.
 So it may be helpful to bear the following points in mind: